Yamato-Security/takajo/README.md

 You can see which columns Hayabusa saves according to the different profiles [here](https://github.com/Yamato-Security/hayabusa#profiles).

 Required options:

 - `-t, --timeline ../hayabusa/timeline.csv`: CSV timeline created by Hayabusa.
 - `-e, --evtx-dir ../hayabusa-sample-evtx`: The directory of `.evtx` files you scanned with Hayabusa.

 Options:

 - `-c, --column-name CustomEvtxColumn`: Optional: Specify a custom column name for the evtx column.
 Default is Hayabusa's default of `EvtxFile`.
+- `-o, --output`: Save the results to a text file.
+The default is to print to screen.
 - `-q, --quiet`: Do not display logo.

 Example:

 ```bash
 takajo.exe undetected-evtx -t ../hayabusa/timeline.csv -e ../hayabusa-sample-evtx
 ```